Importing Medicines and Medical Devices into Australia: TGA Compliance and Logistics

 Medicines and medical devices are the kind of imports that punish casual logistics thinking.
-They may move through normal freight channels physically, but legally and commercially they sit inside a much stricter regulatory environment.
-That environment is shaped not only by customs and biosecurity, but by therapeutic-goods regulation through the TGA and, in some cases, additional licensing or permit requirements.
+They may move through normal freight channels physically, but legally and commercially they sit inside a much stricter regulatory environment — shaped not only by customs and biosecurity, but by therapeutic-goods regulation through the TGA and, in some cases, additional licensing or permit requirements.

 The import plan therefore has to respect more than movement.
 It has to respect product legality, regulatory pathway, and documentation quality.
-In this category, the shipment is not successful just because it lands in Australia.
+A shipment is not successful just because it lands in Australia.
 It is successful only if it lands under a pathway that allows it to be lawfully and commercially usable.

 Why Therapeutic-Goods Imports Are Not Ordinary Freight Jobs